Olea europaea (olive)

 There are over 1,000 cultivars of olive, which have much larger, fleshier fruits (drupes) than their wild ancestor, which grows throughout the Mediterranean.

 Grown in the Mediterranean for over 5,000 years, the olive has shaped the landscape and culture of the region: 90% of all olives are produced in the Mediterranean.
-It is the region's most versatile and valuable crop; the fruit, oil and leaves have been used for food, fuel, medicine and embalming.
+It is the region's most versatile and valuable crop with the fruit, oil and leaves having been used for food, fuel, medicine and embalming.

-The birth of olive-farming is shrouded in the mists of time; discoveries of olive stones at archaeological sites in Israel show at least 20,000 years of use; by 5,000 years ago olives had been taken into cultivation and spread throughout the Levant.
+The birth of olive-farming is shrouded in the mists of time.
+Discoveries of olive stones at archaeological sites in Israel show at least 20,000 years of use and by 5,000 years ago olives had been taken into cultivation and spread throughout the Levant.
 Domestication may have taken place in the eastern Mediterranean region, or in the region of the Nile Delta where the climate of the time would have been more suitable for cultivation.
 Today, there are thought to be around 1,000 million olive trees in the world.

 Olive oil is obtained from the fruit.
-Shortly after harvesting, the fruit are cleaned and processed into a paste from which the oil is extracted.
+Shortly after harvesting, the fruit is cleaned and processed into a paste from which the oil is extracted.
 Olive oil is classified according to the production method and the oleic acid content.
-Virgin or cold-pressed olive oil is obtained by pressing alone and contains up to 2% oleic acid; refined olive oil is obtained with the use of heat or solvent extraction and requires further processing to yield edible oil; it contains up to 3.3% oleic acid.
-The left-over cake is used as a source of inedible industrial grade oil (containing more than 3.3% oleic acid), and is also used in livestock feed and compost.
+Virgin or cold-pressed olive oil is obtained by pressing alone and contains up to 2% oleic acid.
+Refined olive oil is obtained with the use of heat or solvent extraction and requires further processing to yield edible oil (it contains up to 3.3% oleic acid).
+The leftover cake is used as a source of inedible industrial-grade oil (containing more than 3.3% oleic acid), and is also used in livestock feed and compost.

 The beneficial qualities of olive oil have been attributed to the fatty-acid composition and the presence of phenolic compounds, which seem to have antioxidant, vasodilating, antiplatelet and anti-inflammatory effects.
 Kew is investigating how the waste products of olive oil production could be used as sources of compounds for medicines to treat cardio-vascular disease.